-Dr Nav Mustafee is the founding co-chair of the IMPACT Network.
-He is Senior Lecturer in Operations Management at University of Exeter Business School and an Honorary Researcher at Torbay & South Devon NHS Foundation Trust.
+Prof. Nav Mustafee is the founding co-chair of the IMPACT Network.
+He is Associate Professor of Operations Management and Analytics at University of Exeter Business School and an Honorary Researcher at Torbay & South Devon NHS Foundation Trust.
 His research interests are in Hybrid Systems Modelling (including Hybrid Simulation), Health & Social Care Modelling and Simulation (M&S), and Bibliometric analysis of knowledge domains.
 Previously, Nav worked in Swansea University and collaborated on healthcare studies with Morriston and Singleton hospitals (Abertawe Bro Morgannwg University Health Board).
 Nav has organised the Health and Social Care stream for the UK Operational Research Society’s 2016 and 2017 Annual Conferences (OR58 – Plymouth; OR59 – Loughborough).

 Nav is an Associate Editor of the journal Simulation: The Transactions of the Society for Modeling & Simulation International, the Journal of Simulation and the ACM Special Interest Group on Simulation and Modeling (SIGSIM) M&S Knowledge Repository.
 He has guest-edited several special issues, including two special issues on healthcare M&S, for journals such as the ACM Transactions on Modelling and Computer Simulation (TOMACS), Concurrency and Computation: Practice and Experience (CCPE), Simulation: Transactions of the SCS, Journal of Simulation and Journal of Enterprise Information Management.
 Nav has served the M&S research community by undertaking leadership roles in all the leading M&S conferences, including, the Winter Simulation Conference (as Track Chair for Hybrid Simulation: 2014-2017, Proceedings Co-editor for WSC 2017), Spring Simulation Multi-Conference (Awards chair – 2017, General Chair – 2016, Vice-General Chair – 2015, Program Chair – 2014) and ACM SIGSIM PADS Conference (Program Co-Chair & Proceedings Co-Editor, 2015).
 Further information can be found here: University website – Linkedin – Twitter (@navonil_m)